Skip to main content

 Severity of symptoms

 Most cases of ME/CFS are mild or moderate, but 1 in 4 people have severe symptoms.
-If your symptoms are severe, a specialist should be involved in your treatment.

 ME/CFS symptoms can be considered:

-• moderate – you may have difficulty moving around easily and problems carrying out daily activities; you may not be able to work or continue with your education and may need to rest often; and you may also have problems sleeping at night
+• moderate – you may have difficulty moving around easily and problems carrying out daily activities; you may not be able to work or continue with your education and may need to rest often; you may also have problems sleeping at night

-• severe – you may only be able to do very basic daily tasks, such as brushing your teeth; you may be housebound or even bedbound and may need a wheelchair to get around; and you may also have difficulty concentrating, be sensitive to noise and light, and take a long time to recover after activities involving extra effort, such as leaving the house or talking for long periods
+• severe – you may not be able to do any activity, or only be able to do very basic daily tasks, such as brushing your teeth; you may be housebound or even bedbound and need a wheelchair to get around; you may also have difficulty concentrating, be sensitive to noise and light, and take a long time to recover after activities involving extra effort, such as leaving the house or talking for long periods

-• very severe – you may have to spend all your time in bed resting and are fully dependent on carers; you may need help eating, washing and going to the toilet; you may be extremely sensitive to light and noise; you may be unable to swallow and need to be fed using a tube
+• very severe – you may have to spend all your time in bed resting and be fully dependent on carers; you may need help eating, washing and going to the toilet; you may be extremely sensitive to light and noise; you may be unable to swallow and need to be fed using a tube

 There may be times when your symptoms get worse.
 These periods are known as relapses.